help-me-mom/ng-mocks/README.md

   fixture.debugElement,
   Directive3,
 );
+const pipe = ngMocks.findInstance(fixture.debugElement, MyPipe);
+const service = ngMocks.findInstance(fixture, MyService);
 ```

 #### ngMocks.findInstances

-Returns an array of all found attribute or structural directives which belong to the current element and all its children.
+Returns an array of all found components, directives, pipes or services which belong to the current element and all its children.
 If the element isn't specified then the current fixture is used.

 - `ngMocks.findInstances( fixture?, directive )`